Life Insurance Application Process: What to Expect & How to Apply

 Important Notice

-Insurers verify your answers through prescription databases, motor vehicle records, and medical information bureaus.
+Insurers now cross-check your answers using prescription databases, motor vehicle records, MIB Group data, and increasingly EHRs and AI-driven document analysis.
 Inconsistencies between your application and these sources can result in denial or policy cancellation.

 Smart Savings Made Simple!